HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ### Use Case Examples

-#### Using SHL to share an interactive experience
+#### Using SMART Health Links to share an interactive experience

-While the SMART Health Links spec focuses on providing access to structured data, it's often useful to share an interactive experience such as a web-based diagnostic portal where the SHL Receiving Application can review and add comments to a patient record.
-This can be accomplished in SHL with a manifest entry of type `application/fhir+json` that provides a [FHIR Endpoint resource](https://hl7.org/fhir/endpoint.html) where:
+While the SMART Health Links spec focuses on providing access to structured data, it's often useful to share an interactive experience such as a web-based diagnostic portal where the SMART Health Links Receiving Application can review and add comments to a patient record.
+This can be accomplished in SMART Health Links with a manifest entry of type `application/fhir+json` that provides a [FHIR Endpoint resource](https://hl7.org/fhir/endpoint.html) where:

 * `name` describes the interactive experience with sufficient detail for the Receiving User to decide whether to engage